How to File the Federal Solar Tax Credit – A Step by Step Guide

 Step 3: Find out if you have any limitations to your tax credit.

-- Worksheet Line 11 – Subtract line 10 from line 1 to find the amount of the credit you can claim this year.
+- Worksheet Line 3 — Subtract Line 2 from Line 1 to find your credit limit

 Almost done!
 Switch back to your Form 5695.

 - Line 14 – Enter the number from line 3 of the worksheet.

 - Line 15 – Enter the lesser number of line 13 or 14 (it depends on what your total tax bill is vs. your total tax credits).